The Register guide to acronyms

 WAV The hand movements of Her Majesty the Queen, translated into sound.

 Puzzled by acronyms or have any of your own that might be helpful?
-Now send them to our bulletin board, here to contribute more.
+Now send them here to contribute more.
 (We're grateful for the contributions, many of which we've added). ®